openvstorage/ovs-documentation/Administration/usingthegui/administration.md

 #### Domains
 The Domains functionality allows to group Storage Routers together and allows to configure the DTL and MDS (MetaDataServer) based upon this grouping.
+The Domains are used to identify failure zones.
+For example Storage Routers in the same datacenter should receive the same domain tag.
+On [Storage Router Detail page](storagerouters.md) you can configure a Recovery Domain.
+This will configure the DTL and MDS on a Storage Router which is labaled with the Recovery Domain tag.
-This allows to make sure that when there is a site disaster, the data in the DTL is safeguarded to prevent dataloss.
+This allows to make sure that when there is a site disaster, the data in the DTL is safeguarded in another datacenter to prevent any dataloss.

 To add a new Domain, add the name in the textbox and click the save icon.